aimaniskndar/MySurah-Ionic-App/README.md

 # MySurah - Surah Player

-MySurah is a mobile app built with the Ionic framework that allows users to listen to and recite Surahs from the Holy Quran.
+MySurah is a mobile app built with the Ionic framework based on Angular that allows users to listen to and recite Surahs from the Holy Quran.
 It provides a user-friendly interface for accessing and playing Surahs on mobile devices.

 <!-- ![MySurah App Screenshot](screenshot.png) -->